emmaclinton/emmaclinton.github.io/DSM_sql/dsm.md

 title: Greenspace Access in PostGIS using Open Street Map Data
 ---

 In this analysis, we attempt to use SQL queries in PostGIS to answer a simple spatial question about environmental justice in Dar es Salaam, Tanzania.
 [Drew An-Pham](https://daptx.github.io/) and I collaborated on this lab.
-We attempt to answer a simple spatial question about access to greenspaces in this growing city.
-Our question: what percent of city wards are within 0.25 km of a public greenspace?
+Here, we attempt to answer a simple spatial question about access to greenspaces in this growing city: What percent of residences are within 0.25 km of a public greenspace in each of the public administrative wards?

 ![Percent of Residences with Access to Greenspace by Ward](/assets/wardPct_DSM.png)